Albert0i/Redis-Stack-Tutorial/README.md

 ### V. Introspection
 When I made acquaintance with *Redis* several years ago, it was solely for session store of my NodeJS app.
 Not until recently do I hear of, know of, *Redis Stack* which targets *primary database*.
 The more I learn about Redis, the more I appreciate it's design simplicity and performance achieved.

 *Key-value pair*, *List*, *Set*, *Hash* and especially [*Sorted Set*](https://redis.io/docs/data-types/sorted-sets/), when apply properly, can solve many complicated real world issues which would otherwise renders awkward clumsiness in rigid relational databases.
-List, per se, can implement *stack* and *queue* which are common useful data structure, while Set is a natural choice for data de-duplication.
+List, per se, can implement *stack* and *queue* which are common useful data structure, while Set is a natural choice for data *de-duplication*.
 As for Sorted Set, one use case I have come up with is the application of some public resource:

 - Base on each applicant, a score is calculated according to a pre-defined formula;
 - All applicants are queued up according to the score in descending order;